tier4/caret_doc/docs/design/latency_definitions/subscription.md

 # Subscription

+Topic message is received by subscription via inter-process communication or intra-process one.
+Then, `Subscription` object has common data fields, but different value is filled in `source_timestamp` field.

 ## Inter process communication

-A simplified sequence diagram focusing only on the relevant data flow is shown below.
+A simplified sequence diagram focusing only on the relevant events is shown below.

 ```plantuml
 @startuml